|Title:||Adding % formatting to bytes and bytearray|

 >>> b'%c' % 48 b'0' >>> b'%c' % b'a' b'a'

-%r (which calls __repr__ and returns a 'str') is not supported.
+%r (which calls __repr__ and returns a str) is not supported (%a is a good alternative, though).

-It has been proposed to automatically use .encode('ascii','strict') for str arguments to %s.
+It has been proposed to automatically use .encode('ascii','strict') for str arguments to %b.

 - Rejected as this would lead to intermittent failures.
 Better to have the operation always fail so the trouble-spot can be correctly fixed.